-Back on land we spent a couple hours walking the trails in the park.
-The trails are well groomed and easy to follow offering fantastic views of the ocean and thriving mangrove forests along the shore.
+Back on land, we spent a couple of hours walking the trails in the park.
+The trails are well-groomed and easy to follow offering fantastic views of the ocean and thriving mangrove forests along the shore.

 Getting Here: the State Park entrance is located at Mile Marker 102.5 on the Oceanside of the highway.

 This is the place to be for sunset as they have a prime location on the water.
 Not to mention the flowing plates of seafood and tropical cocktails on offer.
 Even if you just come for drinks and appetizers, we enjoyed live music and a truly spectacular sunset.